ShadokuSan/ShadokuSan-s-Roblox-Library/README.md

 print(Time)
     --Expected output: "01:05.000"

---Example 2: Take's Example 1 but removes the excess zero from the minutes, and removes the milliseconds. local Time = Code.TimeFormat(65, "M:SS") print(Time)
+--Example 2: Takes Example 1 but removes the excess zero from the minutes, and removes the milliseconds. local Time = Code.TimeFormat(65, "M:SS") print(Time)
     --Expected output: "1:05"
-    --Note that the third variable is true by default, so it is unecessary to include here.
+    --Note that the third variable is true by default, so it is unnecessary to include here.

 --Example 3: Displays 3 Hours  1 Minute  20.5 Seconds
 local Time = Code.TimeFormat(60^2 * 3 + 80.5, "HH:MM:SS.MiMiMi")